TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/0-Introduction/Index.rst

 Domain-Driven Design or Model-View-Controller architecture can be used universally.

-Extensions which are built on Extbase can be ported to TYPO3 and FLOW3 in a manageable fashion, as the structure of the extension, the naming conventions and the used APIs are almost the same.
-Extbase eases the transition to FLOW3 and TYPO3: if you use Extbase, you can switch easily to FLOW3 and TYPO3 v6.

-We hope that Extbase and Fluid are the introduction to a completely new world of programming for you, so that you can start learning the concepts of FLOW3.
-You will learn a lot of new concepts when starting work with FLOW3, but over time, you will notice that Extbase and Fluid makes you a lot more productive.
+We hope that Extbase and Fluid are the introduction to a completely new world of programming for you.
+You will learn a lot of new concepts but over time, you will notice that Extbase and Fluid makes you a lot more productive.
 With a bit of luck, you'll hopefully get into the "flow" which drove us while we developed Extbase and Fluid.

-Not only developers can profit from Extbase: the FLOW3 development team can also test many abstract concepts for their real-world applicability and subsequently remove bugs and amend inconsistencies which occur in Extbase and Fluid.

 .. toctree::
    :maxdepth: 2